5 Things to Consider When Setting Up Your Hazardous Waste Room

 In the world of environmental health and safety, we are accustomed to constant change and fluctuation.
 Many of us at some point in our careers have been part of a company that has either expanded or moved spaces to accommodate changes needed for functional workspaces.
 The expectation from leadership is to make these moves as economically and compliantly as possible.

 This can make the situation hectic, as managing these transitions are often piled onto an already “at capacity” workload.
-One thing that typically falls to the bottom of the priority list during these changes is the Hazardous Waste program, particularly the details around setting up an adequate Hazardous Waste room that will maintain program efficiency well beyond the initial installation.
+One thing that typically falls to the bottom of the priority list during these changes is the Hazardous Waste program, particularly the details around setting up an adequate Hazardous Waste storage room that will maintain program efficiency well beyond the initial installation.
 It’s often difficult to think months or years down the road when so much emphasis on project-based costs and timelines are driven by leadership.
-Taking time to assess these 5 items will create long-term program success and maximize efficiency.
+Taking time to assess these 5 items will create long-term program success and maximize waste stream efficiency.
 The pain/gain curve is well worth the initial effort and will help eliminate costly retroactive program adjustments and chronic inefficiencies.

 Whether you're moving into a new space or building out and expanding your current space, here are 5 things to consider when setting up your Hazardous Waste Room.